 Include your Google Reviews page on your website.

 When someone wants to leave a review for your business, they’re either going to look to Google or your website.
 So why not combine them?
-Google has various plug-ins that can connect your Google My Business page to your website, and display your reviews there.
+Google has various plug-ins that can connect your Google Business Profile page to your website, and display your reviews there.
 This not only provides a nice, clear space for people to read reviews for you, but gives them a prompt to leave one of their own.
 If you already have a testimonials page on your website, adding this plug-in is a no brainer.

 Give out ‘leave us a review’ cards.